The Tap Dance Kid: Act II

 Willie has not danced for weeks and is miserable.
 During another breakfast in the Sheridan household, an argument ensues, and William storms out.
-Emma accuses her mother of not asserting herself nor caring enough about her children.
+Emma accuses her mother of not asserting herself or caring enough about her children.
 Ginnie accuses Emma of being exactly like her father.
 They fight ("Like Him").
 Dipsey and Carole, now dating and living together, wait in their loft to find out if Dipsey booked the out-of-town tryout in Buffalo, New York.
-Dipsey has just given up hope when the phone rings telling him he got the job.
+Dipsey has just given up hope when the phone rings with news that he got the job.
 Dipsey and Carole celebrate, with Dipsey finally succeeding in life ("My Luck Is Changing").

 Willie has gone to the playground to be alone, and Emma comes looking for him.
-This time instead of arguing, they connect and dream about a day they are understood by their parents ("Someday").
+This time, instead of arguing, they connect and dream about a day they are understood by their parents ("Someday").

 Ginnie comes to Dipsey's loft, confused and upset, not knowing how to cheer up Willie.
 Dipsey tries to convince her to let Willie try out for a role in his new Buffalo show.
 Ginnie, knowing what the consequences might be, refuses.
 Echoing Emma's earlier sentiments, Dipsey accuses Ginnie of caring only about keeping her husband happy.
 Ginnie explains to Dipsey that William was not always like this, and that there is still good inside of him ("I Remember How It Was").
 She goes to Willie's bedroom and warily tells him about his audition the next day for Dipsey's show.
 Willie is overjoyed.
 Ginnie tucks him in for the night and sings to her son until he falls asleep ("Lullabye").